 FCC is in-home child care provided by an adult family member occupying government quarters.
-FCC in homes-off-post (HOP's) is also available on the East, Northeast and West sides of El Paso.
-FCC is dedicated to the improvement of home child care and continuously strives to meet the changing needs of the Fort Bliss community.
+FCC is dedicated to quality child care while providing impeccable customer service.
+FCC continuously strives to meet the changing needs of the Fort Bliss community.
 The priority of FCC is to ensure a safe and healthy environment for children participating in the program.
 FCC hopes to enhance the quality of life for all community members by offering developmental care through initial provider certification and consistent, on-going, in-service training in all areas of child development.
-Potential providers may attend an Informational Briefing which is held every Thursday at 11:00 at Building 3503 Story Road in Lower Logan Housing Area.
-No reservations are required.

-FCC providers are adults who have expressed the desire to care for children and to be certified by Fort Bliss Child Development Services through the Family Child Care Office.
-The training required to be a provider consists of classes in Army Regulation 608-10, Standard Operating Procedures (SOP's), Child Growth and Development, Child Guidance, Safety, Fire Prevention, Food Safety, Menu Planning, Daily Activities, Administering Medication, Childhood Diseases, Contracts, Business Practices, Child Abuse Prevention, Working with Parents, Observing at the Day Care Center, Observing at an FCC Home, Infant Care, Learning Centers, First Aid and CPR.
+FCC Providers are adults over the age of 18 who have expressed the desire to care for children and are certified by Fort Bliss Child Development Services through the Family Child Care Office.
+The training required to be a provider takes one week to complete and consists of classes in Army Regulation 608-10, Standard Operating Procedures (SOP's), Child Growth and Development, Child Guidance, Safety, Fire Prevention, Food Safety, Menu Planning, Daily Activities, Administering Medication, Childhood Diseases, Contracts, Business Practices, Child Abuse Prevention, Working with Parents, Observing at the CDC, Observing at an FCC Home, Infant Care, Learning Centers, First Aid and CPR.

 The FCC office is responsible for ensuring that all FCC providers meet all requirements outlined in Army Regulation 608-10 and Fort Bliss SOP's.
 The staff provides training classes, workshops, and provider newsletters.